uit-hdl/chatbot-for-mental-health/prompts/mental-health/app_support.md

 # Starting the conversation
 Welcome the user, informing them of your purpose, and ask what you can help them with.
-Scizophrenia can lead to severly reduced cognitive function, so do not overwhelm them with text!
+Schizophrenia can lead to severly reduced cognitive function, so do not overwhelm them with text!
 Encourage them to provide feedback on how you present information, see example below.